 Having been here twice in 12 hours we didn’t linger too long and carried on our way

-Today’s drive back from Hana was a very different experience to yesterday.
+Today’s drive back from Hana was a very different experience from yesterday.
 The Clouds had lifted and the Sun was blazing down.
-We took the opportunity to stop a lot more often and take photo’s and admire the stunning scenery.
+We took the opportunity to stop a lot more often and take photos and admire the stunning scenery.

 Driving against the grain was not too hairy and the lack of people meant we made great progress.
 Even with many stops for waterfalls and views we still got back to the 36 in less than 3 hours which is very good going for the Hana Highway.
 This was in no way rushed we just made great progress.
 We made a quick stop at Kaumahaina State Park to take the chance to shoot some Jurassic Park Rock (Keopuka Rock) footage.

 When we finally got to Ho’opiki we thought we would stop and grab a Chilled Coconut.
 We had been meaning to all trip so took out final opportunity.
 The Parking lot on the point was Crazy busy and there was a queue to even get into the lower lot by the beach.
 We soon saw why.
 The sun was blazing by now and the surf was up big time.